-The project seeks to engage women living in Lincolnshire from both immigrant and non immigrant backgrounds.
+The project engaged women living in Lincolnshire from both immigrant and non immigrant backgrounds.
 Working with an ancient method of weaving on a Lucet in a series of workshops both physical and virtual to engage women in semi rural areas.

 The sculpture, co-created with the community, takes hand weaving and stitching combined with the latest technology to scan the artist in Tudor clothing using photogrammetry creating a digital version.
 A 3D print will be cast in bronze using the traditional lost wax technique.

-Once Rachel is happy once happy with the flow and movement of the community made woven cords, two female figures will be bound together, they will be impregnated with wax to stiffen and hold them.
-The cords will also be cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.
+Once Rachel was happy once happy with the flow and movement of the community made woven cords, two female figures were bound together, and impregnated with wax to stiffen and hold them.
+The cords are also cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.

-The completed bronze sculpture will be exhibited in a new exhibition at The Collection to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.
+The completed bronze sculpture was exhibited in a new exhibition at The Collection at the end of 2021 to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.

-The finished bronze artwork will be installed in spring 2022 and will provide a thought provoking new sculpture inspired by the past but prompting reflection on contemporary Boston.
+The finished bronze artwork will be installed in 2023 on Church Close outside the library and will be a thought provoking new sculpture inspired by the past but prompting reflection on contemporary Boston.

 Listen to the podcast:

 The podcast series charts Rachel’s journey to create a series of Pilgrim Woman Sculptures for the 400th anniversary of the Mayflower sailing and looks at the history, inspiration and the cultures of four nations.